svachmic-ctu/MasterThesis/README.md

 The focal part of this thesis is the focus on user interactions - collection of data from mobile applications.
 Before such collection can even happen, interactions must be defined - the "what", "when" and "why".
 Starting with management, over to architecture and engineering to interpreting results as the destination - uniting all steps to form a bigger picture.

+## Building the document

+In order to compile all cross-references and bibliography, follow these steps:

+1. PdfLaTeX
+2. Bib(la)tex
+3. PdfLaTeX
+4. PdfLaTeX

 ## Contact

 - [Michal Švácha](http://github.com/svachmic) ([@miguelitinho](https://twitter.com/miguelitinho))